4ug-aug/sweat-v2/CONTEXT.md

 _Avoid_: Profile color, theme color

 **Account mention**: An exact `@username` reference in a room message that directs another account's attention to that room.
-Agent identifiers share the same visible `@` syntax but are not account mentions.
+Agent slugs share the same visible `@` syntax but are not account mentions.
 _Avoid_: Notification, assignment

 **Attention**: A durable, account-directed reason to return to a Room or Room